Medindia » Health Insurance » Healthcare Insurance-Common Terms and Definitions - About

 Reimbursement

-Under a Health Insurance policy, the cost of various hospital charges (such as bed charges, medicines, lab tests, surgeon's fees etc) are paid back to the insured who makes the claim.
+Under a Health Insurance policy, the cost of various hospital charges (such as bed charges, medicines, lab tests, surgeon's fees and so on) are paid back to the insured who makes the claim.
 In other words, the insured pays the (hospital) expenses incurred, but thereafter gets reimbursed by the insurance com.

 Third Party Administrator (TPA)

-Third Party Administrators are the authorized claim settling agents of the Insurer.
+Third Party Administrators (TPA)are the authorized claim settling agents of the Insurer.
 They scrutinize the expenses incurred vis-a-vis coverage under the policy.
-And ensure compliance of the policy terms and conditions and warranties and subject to the limit of sum insured.
+They ensure compliance with the policy terms and conditions and warranties and subject to the limit of sum insured.

 The insured needs to interact with them for settlement of claims.
 The TPA also empanels hospitals to be part of the network to facilitate cashless settlement of claims.